jdh4/software_testing/01_overview/README.md

 Don't try to become a professional software tester but if you are writing code toward software projects or writing data analysis code then you should spend some time writing tests for the software you write.

+In short, testing is about the actual outputs agreeing with the expected outputs.

 # Reasons to write tests